 Miriam Schmidt has served as the Pastor/Priest of All Saints in Big Sky, a shared ministry of the Episcopal and Lutheran (ELCA) churches, since 2016.
 In 2018, she joined the Spiritual Health department of Bozeman Health in order to provide an on-call chaplain for Big Sky Medical Center.
 She appreciates the opportunity to support the staff in Big Sky, and provide spiritual assistance for patients and their families in times of trauma.
 Miriam received her chaplaincy training at Dartmouth Hitchcock Medical Center, NH (2005), and served churches in Plains, MT (2008-2011) and Bratislava, Slovakia (2012-2015) before moving to Big Sky.

-Anna Viehland is a student chaplain, completing her third unit of Clinical Pastoral Education (CPE) through St Vincent Healthcare.
-She has a Master in Divinity from Wesley Theological Seminary, and completed her first two CPE units at St Peter’s Hospital in Helena, MT.
+Anna Viehland is a student chaplain, completing her third unit of CPE through St Vincent Healthcare.
+She has a Masters in Divinity from Wesley Theological Seminary, and completed her first two CPE units at St Peter’s Hospital in Helena, MT.
 She currently resides in Townsend, MT where, in addition to her CPE training, she serves as a half-time pastor.
 In her spare time, Anna enjoys bouldering (indoor rock climbing), skiing (which is impressive, given that she is from sunny Florida originally), and travelling with her husband Daniel.
 She is excited for the opportunity to serve at Bozeman Health and is grateful to be part of the Spiritual Health team.

-Joseph Carver is an interfaith Chaplain and serves as the System Director of Spiritual Health for Bozeman Health.
+Joseph Carver is an interfaith Chaplain and Director of Spiritual Health for the Bozeman Health System.
 Born and raised on a farm in rural New York, his interest in our relationship with creation has deep roots.
-He continues to be inspired by both the poetry of Jane Kenyon and Mary Oliver, as well as the writings of Teilhard de Chardin.
-Joseph completed an M.Phil. at Oxford University, and an MA, MTS, M.Div. and STL at the Jesuit School of Theology in Berkeley, CA. Joseph has worked in ministry for over 25 years and as a chaplain for 15 years.
+He continues to be inspired, by both the poetry of Jane Kenyon, Mary Oliver as well as the writings of Teilhard de Chardin.
+Carver completed an M.Phil.at Oxford University, and an MA, MTS, M.Div. and STL at the Jesuit School of Theology in Berkeley, CA. Joseph has worked in ministry for over 25 years and as a chaplain for 15 years.
 He regards embodied spirituality as a path into the breadth and depth of instruction unfolding in creation.
 He feels fortunate to lead this extraordinary pastoral team.